 The name might make you think it’s a different kind of shop but it’s an unexpected surprise.
 Situated on the scenic drive of Route 62, but don’t be fooled by the name, it’s nothing about sex.

-However, it does have an impressive collection of bras and undies hanging over the bar that have been signed and donated by many of Ronnie’s female visitors over the years.
+However, it does have an impressive collection of bras and undies hanging over the bar that has been signed and donated by many of Ronnie’s female visitors over the years.
 It’s actually an iconic pub that sees visitors all around the world flocking to see what this shop is all about.

 Read next: Things to do in Barrydale